hammerheim-game/hammerheim-rules/3-equipment.md

 attack and the blow is wasted.
 Trap Blade: Whenever you make a successful parry attempt roll a D6.
 If you score a 4+, you break the weapon your opponent was using.
-The weapon is now useless and they must use another one, or if they have no other weapon, resort to unarmed combat.
+The weapon is removed from the characters inventory permamently.
+Magical Weapons may not be broken.

 ### Weeping Blades